-The 13 tracks currently available at Boston's South Station significantly constrain current and future rail mobility not only within Massachusetts but throughout New England and Amtrak's Northeast Corridor.
-South Station operates above its design capacity for efficient train operations and orderly passenger queuing, and lacks comfortable, modern facilities for passenger queuing, leaving riders standing in the elements as they wait to board their trains.
+The 13 tracks currently available at Boston's South Station are insufficient for the amount of rail traffic, thus there are significant constraints to current and future rail mobility not only within Massachusetts but throughout New England and Amtrak's Northeast Corridor.
+Further, South Station operates above its design capacity for efficient train operations and lacks comfortable, modern facilities for orderly passenger queuing, which leaves riders standing in the elements as they wait to board their trains.

-This project will complete all necessary alternatives analysis, environmental review, and preliminary engineering (approximately 30 percent design) required for the expansion of South Station and for the development of a new midday commuter rail layover facility.
-The project will include planning and designing an enhanced passenger environment at South Station through improved streetscape and pedestrian, bicycle, local transit, and vehicular facilities in and around South Station, including the reopening of Dorchester Avenue at the station for public use.
-The project will consider opportunities for joint public-private development above an expanded South Station, and will also include a plan for the relocation of the existing US Postal Service General Mail Facility, which must be moved to accommodate the station's expansion.
+The South Station Expansion project will complete the necessary alternatives analysis, environmental review, and preliminary engineering (to approximately the 30 percent design stage) required for the expansion of South Station and for the development of a new midday commuter rail layover facility.
+The project will include planning and designing an enhanced passenger environment at South Station through improved streetscapes and pedestrian, bicycle, local transit, and vehicular facilities in and around South Station, including the reopening of the Dorchester Avenue station entrance for public use.
+The project planners will consider opportunities for joint public-private development above an expanded South Station, and will also develop a plan for the relocation of the existing US Postal Service General Mail Facility, which must be moved to accommodate the station's expansion.